andysingal/Data-Engineering/Iceberg/README.md

 Lots of Configuration: Setting up and configuring a data lake with optimal performance and coupling requires significant input from data engineers, potentially adding to costs.

+Enter Data Lakehouse
+While using a data warehouse gave us performance and ease of use, analytics on data lakes gave us lower costs and reduced data drift from a complex web of data copies.
+The desire to thread the needle leads to great strides and innovation leading to what we now know as the data lakehouse.

+What makes a data lakehouse truly unique are data lake table formats that eliminate all the previous issues with the Hive table format.
+You store the data in the same places you would with a data lake, you use the query engines you would use with a data lake, your data is stored in the same formats it would be on a data lake, what truly transforms your world from a “read only” data to a “center of my data world” data lakehouse is the table format (refer to Figure 1-4).
+Table formats enabled better consistency, performance and ACID guarantees when working with data directly on your data lake storage leading to several value propositions.

+- Fewer Copies, Less Drift
+With ACID guarantees and better performance you can now move workloads typically saved for the data warehouse like updates and other data manipulation.
+If you don’t have to move your data to the lakehouse you can have a more streamlined architecture with fewer copies.
+Fewer copies mean less storage costs, less compute costs from moving data to a data warehouse, and better governance of your data to maintain compliance with regulations and internal controls.

+- Faster Queries, Fast Insights
+The end goal is always to get business value from quality insights from our data, everything is else just steps to that end.
+If you can get faster queries that means you can get insights faster.
+Data Lakehouses enable faster performing queries by using optimizations at the query engine, table format and file format.

+- Mistakes Don’t Have to Hurt
+Data Lakehouse table formats enable the possibility to undo mistakes by using snapshot isolation, allowing you to revert the table back to prior snapshots.
+You can work with your data but not have to be up at night wondering if a mistake will lead to hours of auditing, repairing then backfilling.